Fluid limit of a distributed ledger model with random delay

 \section{Introduction}

-A distributed ledger is a decentralized database where transactions are stored on a directed acyclic graph (DAG).
-The goal of any distributed ledger is to provide a secure and consistent record of transactions.
-Due to the widespread adoption of the methods for cryptocurrencies, there has been growing interest recently in formally establishing properties of the ledger \cite{SS22,SS23}.
+A distributed ledger (DL) is a decentralized database where transactions are stored on a directed acyclic graph (DAG).
+The goal of any DL is to provide a secure and consistent record of transactions.
+Due to the widespread adoption of {DL technologies} for cryptocurrencies, there has been growing interest recently in formally establishing properties of the ledger.

-In the DAG associated to a distributed ledger, each vertex represents a block or package of information.
-Each new vertex represents a new transaction, and is attached to one or more existing blocks according to a random attachment rule.
-The attachment mechanism also guarantees that a transaction will be finally linked to the selected existing blocks only after this new transaction finishes a time consuming task called proof of work (POW).
-It is the delay time that results from the POW that complicates the dynamics of distributed ledger.
+{In the DAG associated with a DL, each vertex represents a block of information.} {A vertex arrives when a user begins creating a new block locally by collecting data.
+However, this vertex cannot be attached to the existing DAG until the user completes a proof-of-work (POW) computation \cite{back2002hashcash}.
+Only after solving POW can the block be broadcast to the network and added as a new vertex in the graph, with edges connecting it to one or more existing blocks according to a specified attachment rule.
+This time delay between arrival and attachment, imposed by the POW requirement, complicates the system's dynamics.}